Top Food Trends Your Business Should Know About

 After a turbulent 2020, there are really high hopes that 2021 will be a year of recovery for the food industry.
 While this is entirely possible, the pandemic is still set to have a profound impact on the food and beverage industry.
 So here is what the industry experts are predicting for the immediate future.

-Full-service restaurant operators have gone lean, fast.
+The latest restaurant trends show full-service restaurant operators have gone lean, fast.
 Forced closures and social distancing has pushed restaurateurs to rapidly reduce inventories in order to create menus that require less ingredients with fewer staff members.
 Menus also shifted to allow for take-away travel.
 While this may have been born out of necessity, it has also shown restaurant owners how to trim the fat off their offering, operate with less costs and still satisfy their customer’s needs.
 With this in mind, you can expect these trimmed-down menus to be around for some time to come.

 Before the pandemic, 80% of full-service restaurant activities took place on site.
 But March 2020 changed all of that, forcing the industry to pivot.
 Now the focus has shifted to off-premises operations, with a strong focus on take-aways and deliveries.
 As well as to dark kitchens where multiple restaurants operate from one kitchen, white labeled for take away.

 Here many customers are opting for meal kits from their favourite restaurants.
 Particularly with the millennial and Gen Z market who are asking for pre-measured ingredients that come with clear instructions, in order to make their favourite meals in the comfort of their own homes.